PatrickCallaghan/datastax-global-store/README.md

 ## Running the demo

 You will need a java runtime (preferably 7) along with maven 3 to run this demo.
-Start DSE 3.1.X or a cassandra 1.2.X instance on your local machine.
+Start DSE 5.0.X.
 This demo just runs as a standalone process on the localhost.

 ## Use Cases